ashif2512/URI-beginners-problem-1001/README.md

 # URI-beginners-problems
-This is the list of solved and accepted URI problems C code with well understanding codes and commands.
+This is the list of solved and accepted URI problems C code with well understanding commands.